yuki-yano10/CrosSplice/README.md

 ## Intended use and assumptions

-CrosSplice is primarily designed to detect **germline** or **constitutional splice-site-creating variants** from **paired WGS and RNA-seq data**.
+CrosSplice is primarily designed to detect **germline** or **constitutional SSCVs** from **paired WGS and RNA-seq data**.
 The pipeline assumes that variant carrier status can be defined from DNA sequencing data and compared with RNA-seq junction read support across carrier and non-carrier samples.

 One of the key features of CrosSplice is the ability to aggregate RNA-seq evidence across multiple tissues.